For steps on how to set up a shift, refer here: Creating Shift Template

 When an employee applies for leave on a day assigned with a half-day shift, only 0.5 day will be deducted from their leave balance, even if they select a full-day leave.

-See the screenshot below for individual leave history, 02 Sept was recorded as a half-day leave.
+See the screenshot below for individual leave history.
+02 Sept was recorded as a half-day leave.

-B) Absenteeism
+B) Scenario for Absenteeism

 If an employee is absent on a day with a half-day shift, the system records it as a full-day absence.
 When the payroll policy includes Pull Absent into Unpaid Leave, a full-day salary deduction will be triggered, regardless of whether the scheduled shift is full-day or half-day.